34736384/genshin-fps-unlock/README.md

  - If the source needs to be updated, I'll try to do it as soon as possible
  - You can download the compiled binary over at '[Release](https://github.com/34736384/genshin-fps-unlock/releases)' if you don't want to compile it yourself
  ## Compiling
- - Use  Visual Studio 2019 Community Edition to compile
+ - Use Visual Studio 2022 Community Edition to compile
  - Not required but I know it works on this version
  ## Usage
  - Make sure you have the [Visual C++ 2019 Redistributable (x64)](https://aka.ms/vs/16/release/vc_redist.x64.exe) installed
- - If it is your first time running, run unlocker as admin, then the unlocker will ask you to open the game.
+ - If it is your first time running, run the unlocker as admin, then the unlocker will ask you to open the game.
 This only need to be done once, it's used for acquiring the game path.
 Then it'll be saved to a config file.
 After the config is made you can start the game via the unlocker in future sessions.
  - Place the compiled exe anywhere you want
  - Make sure your game is closed, the unlocker will automatically start the game for you
  - Run the exe as administrator, and leave the exe running
  >It requires adminstrator because the game needs to be started by the unlocker and the game requires such permission
  - To inject reshade, place the reshade dll in the same folder as the unlocker
  ### Default Keybinds
- - **END** to toggle on/off
+ - **HOME+UPARROW** to increase limit (to next preset value or +12)
- - **HOME+UPARROW** to increase limit (+20)
+ - **HOME+DOWNARROW** to decrease limit (to previous preset value or -12)
- - **HOME+DOWNARROW** to decrease limit (-20)
+ - **HOME+RIGHTARROW** to increase limit slightly (+1)
- - **HOME+RIGHTARROW** to increase limit slightly (+2)
+ - **HOME+LEFTARROW** to decrease limit slightly (-1)
- - **HOME+LEFTARROW** to decrease limit slightly (-2)
+ - **HOME+END** to toggle on/off
  - The default fps limit is set to 120
  ## Notes
  - Tested on a new account for two weeks and no bans so far (AR30), can't guaranteed it will be safe forever, But honestly though, I doubt they would ban you for this.